MaastrichtU-CDS/javabestpractises/Readme.md

 breaks some old code.
 However, bear in mind that a 100% coverage is unrealistic and not necesarly usefull.

-Again it is possible to supress the coverage for specific classes or even packages, for example in this project the packages game.gui and game.main are excempt from test coverage.
+Again it is possible to supress the coverage for specific classes or even packages, for example in this project the packages game.gui and game.main are exempt from test coverage.
 Use this ability sparingly.
 More on what should be tested can be found in the Unit-test section.

 ### Unit-tests